 College-Level or Technical Credit Course

-Permission to register for a fourth or subsequent attempt, based on major extenuating circumstances, may be requested through an academic appeals process.
+Permission to register for a fourth attempt, based on major extenuating circumstances, may be requested through an academic appeals process.
 This appeal must be submitted by the Fourth Attempt Appeal Deadline established by Valencia and listed in the Important Dates & Deadlines calendar.
 All conditions applicable to a third attempt also will apply to the fourth attempt for which you receive approval through the academic appeals process.
-A grade of A, B or C from a fourth or subsequent attempt will forgive grades from previous attempts.
 The Fourth Attempt Appeal form can be found in Atlas under Student Forms.
 Further information about this appeal process is available through Student Services on each campus.

 If you are unsuccessful in three attempts in the same developmental course: